bookofproofs/bookofproofs.github.io/_sources/history/20th-century/segel.md

 * L A Segel has performed a singular service to all interested scientists in the preparation of the present volume, which records the contributions of the twenty-one authors of the course notes.
 * From the time he arrived at the Weizmann Institute of Science, Segel taught a one semester course to first-year graduate students in the biological sciences about techniques of mathematical modelling.
 * Lee laced every interaction with humour, and no pun was beneath him; many were subtle enough to make their way past editors into his published papers.
-* Lee had a tremendous sense of responsibility to family, students, and community.
 * Segel died in 2005 and the publisher Springer, in conjunction with the Society for Mathematical Biology established prizes in his memory.
 * The Lee Segel Prizes are awarded every two years, starting in 2008.
 * Segel's final book A primer on mathematical models in biology was published in 2013, eight years after Segel's death.